TheRaytracers/freecad-povray-render/README.md

 The export macro is intended to export the FreeCAD model structure with their equivalent in Pov-Ray.
 In contrast to other solutions for exporting FreeCAD models to Pov-Ray, this macro tries to make the file clearly and easy to edit.
 For that, it doesn't create gigantic meshes, it moves the tree structure with the boolean operations into a Pov-Ray file.
-Until now, the macro only supports objects from the Part Workbench, other objects are simulated with meshes (see [Supported Objects](#supportedObjects)).
+Until now, the macro supports most objects from the Part Workbench and some features from the Part design and Draft workbench.
+Not supported objects are simulated with meshes (see [Supported Objects](#supportedObjects)).

 To give the user the full control, you can define extra things or another surface as in FreeCAD (Please visit the [Wiki](doc/user.md) for more information).